 A document of a Minister also includes a document in the possession, or under the control, of a member of staff of, or a consultant to, the Minister in the person’s capacity as member or consultant.8

 Documents of an agency are not documents of a Minister

 While document of a Minister includes a document the Minister is entitled to access, the definition explicitly excludes a document of an agency.
 Any documents in the possession of an agency are documents of that agency; they cannot be documents of a Minister, regardless of the Minister's entitlement to access them.

-Only documents that relate to the affairs of the agency can be a document of a Minister.
 This means it is necessary to consider the kind of information the documents contain.

 If the information does not relate to the affairs of an agency it will not be a document of a Minister, even if it is in the possession or control of the Minister or the Minister is entitled to access it.
 Examples include:

 - matters related to the electorate